kparc/kcc/README.md

-There is a lot more to be said about the type system, but the expression `@@10` above urges us to proceed to the next section, which is all about giving a rational explantation how it actually works.
+There is a lot more to be said about the type system, but the expression `@@10` above urges us to proceed to the next section, which is all about giving a rational explantation to how it actually works.

 ### right to left and back again